-This object was purchased in 1865 from a sale at the Pourtalès Collection in Paris.
-Many Italian works of art were being sold following the Napoleon's occupancy of Italy, when many works were taken to France.
-The bronze shows the famous court dwarf of the Medici Grand-duke Cosimo I, Morgante (about 1535-after 1594), who was portrayed on a number of occasions in painting and sculpture, including a large bronze in the Bobili Gardens in Florence, attributed to Valerio Cioli, where he appears naked on the back of a turtle.
+This object was purchased in 1865 from the sale of the Pourtalès Collection in Paris.
+Many Italian works of art were being taken to France and sold following Napoleon's occupancy of Italy.
+The bronze depicts the famous court dwarf Morgante (about 1535 - after 1594) of the court of Grand-duke Cosimo I de’ Medici.
+Morgante was portrayed several times in painting and sculpture, including a large bronze in the Boboli Gardens in Florence, attributed to Valerio Cioli, where he appears naked on the back of a turtle.

-This statuette is known in two basic variants.
-The first, as here, shows the corpulant Morgante blowing a cornetto held in his right hand while he supports himself with a stick in his left.
-The second, shows him personified as Bacchus with a wine cup in his right hand and a bunch of grapes in his left.
+This statuette is known in two variants.
+The first, as in this example, shows the corpulent Morgante blowing a cornetto held in his right hand while he supports himself with a stick in his left side.
+The second variant shows him personified as Bacchus with a wine cup in his right hand and a bunch of grapes in his left hand.

-This statuette is one of only two known complete examples of the first variant (the other is in the Musée Calvet, Avignon).
-In other versions the cornetto is either wholly missing (as is the case with one owned by the Royal Museum of Copenhagen) or is lacking the bell (like those at the Beit and formerly Martin le Roy Collections).
-In addition, this model (like all the best variants of this version) possesses an integrally-cast oval base with a central fixing pin, whereas those of the second variety lack the integral base and are generally of a coarser quality.
+There are only two known complete examples of the first variant (the other is in the Musée Calvet, Avignon).
+In other examples of this variant, the cornetto is either wholly missing (as is the case with one owned by the Royal Museum of Copenhagen) or is lacking the bell (like those at the Beit and formerly Martin le Roy Collections).
+In addition, this model possesses an integrally cast oval base with a central fixing pin, whereas those of the second variant lack the integral base and are generally of a coarser quality.

 Historical context note

 Among Giambologna’s many portraits, his various versions of Morgante are easily overlooked.
-Morgante, (ironically named after a mythological giant Morgante Maggiore of Luigi Pulci’s epic poem first published in Florence in 1482) was the rotund dwarf who was court jester to the Medici and one of the best-known characters of 16th-century Italy.
-Dwarves featured prominently in the Medici court as they were the subject of fascination and disgust, endless ridicule, and patronising affection.
-In fact, in Giambologna’s bronze narrative relief of the Corination of Cosimo I as Grand Duke the diminutive figure of Morgante, appears in animated conversation with a courtier among subsidiary groups of bystanders.
+Morgante, (ironically named after a mythological giant Morgante Maggiore of Luigi Pulci’s epic poem, first published in Florence in 1482) was the plump dwarf who was court jester to the Medici and one of the best-known characters in 16th-century Italy.
+Dwarves featured prominently in the Medici court, as they were the subject of fascination and disgust, endless ridicule, and patronising affection.
+In Giambologna’s bronze narrative relief of the Coronation of Cosimo I as Grand Duke the diminutive figure of Morgante, appears in animated conversation with a courtier among groups of bystanders.

 In the sixteenth century, Braccio di Bartolo ("il Morgante") was the most celebrated dwarf at the Medici Court and one of Cosimo I’s favourite.
-He was famously said to have fought and wrestled with a monkey to the amusement of Duke Cosimo I. The Grand Duke’s pleasure was presumably rooted in the traditional belief that dwarves were wildly lascivious by nature and subject to unbridled sexual passions.
-In fact in some bronzes of Morgante from Giambologna's workshop, he is likened to Bacchus, the Roman god of wine and intoxication, and likewise to the lustful satyr Silenus.
-The public humiliation of an adulterous dwarf was considered the best possible joke, at once comic and grotesque, and serving to reinforce the common perception of the fundamentally bestial nature of these creatures.
+He was famously said to have fought and wrestled with a monkey to the amusement of Duke Cosimo I. The Grand Duke’s pleasure was presumably rooted in the traditional belief that dwarves were wildly lascivious and subject to unbridled sexual passions.
+In some of the bronzes depicting Morgante from Giambologna's workshop, he is likened to Bacchus, the Roman god of wine and intoxication, and likewise to the lustful satyr Silenus.

 Statuette, bronze, depicting Morgante blowing a cornetto, by Antonio Susini after a model by Giambologna, Italy (Florence), ca. 1580-1590